mb21/qua-kit/README.md

 Example of such a service is available in `services/examples-hs/` - it computes distance to a closest object for each point on a grid.
 You can see how it works on our live page:
  1. Go to https://qua-kit.ethz.ch/viewer
+ 2. To be able to connect to luci, you need to login.
+The default admin credentials are:
+    * username: "admin@qua-kit.hs"
+    * password: "make it some random thing"
- 2. Open control panel (Red "Tools" button -> gear button)
+ 3. Open control panel (Red "Tools" button -> gear button)
- 3. Press button "CONNECT" (connect to luci)
+ 4. Press button "CONNECT" (connect to luci)
- 4. Press "SCENARIOS" and select "Empower Shack" on the bottom of the list
+ 5. Press "SCENARIOS" and select "Empower Shack" on the bottom of the list
- 5. Go to "SERVICES" tab
+ 6. Go to "SERVICES" tab
- 6. There will be one service available "hs-example-service".
+ 7. There will be one service available "hs-example-service".
 Make sure "points" mode is selected.
- 7. Press green button "Play" to run service
+ 8. Press green button "Play" to run service
- 8. You will see heatmap-like visualization for mode "points"
+ 9. You will see heatmap-like visualization for mode "points"

 # Quick Urban Analysis Kit